stpodlogar/FacialRecognition-API/README.md

 You can grab your own Clarifai API Key [here](https://www.clarifai.com/)

-** Make sure you use posgreSQL instead of mySQL for this codebase.
+** Make sure you use postgreSQL instead of mySQL for this codebase.